Big Man on Hippocampus: Plot

 The episode opens with the Griffin family watching television.
 A commercial for local auditions of the syndicated game show Family Feud is shown, prompting them to try out the next day.
 The Griffins are chosen for the show and reach the final round.
 During a fight with Richard Dawson about welching on the prize money, Dawson shoves Peter into the podium, causing him to hit his head.
 This causes him to forget everything about his life, including his family and friends.
 Lois tries to jog his memory by reintroducing him to his old self, including his children and his sex life.
 Unfortunately, this causes Peter to believe that he's free to have sexual relations with others in his newfound "bachelorhood."
-Lois had earlier told him that it is inappropriate to have sex with his children – in response, Meg attempts an incest joke ("Well, I wish you would've told him that BEFORE he lost his memory.").
-This causes everyone except Peter to be outraged and starts to lambast Meg for this and Chris literally kicks her out of the kitchen.
 That night, Peter enters the master bedroom and tells Lois to move over to have sex with another woman.
 Deeply angered, Lois decides to move out to a low-budget apartment and taking the children with her.
 When Quagmire finds out, he jumps on the opportunity to pursue a relationship with Lois.

 When Brian returns home to warn Peter about the consequences of this development, Peter reveals that he had regained his memory after Ernie the Giant Chicken hit him on the head with "an odd number of objects" earlier that day.
-Alerted by Brian's warnings, Peter rushes to reclaim Lois, just as Quagmire's plans had been delayed by guilt-induced impotence when Lois confessed that she "trusts" him.
+Alerted by Brian's warnings, Peter rushes to reclaim Lois, just as Quagmire's plans had been delayed by impotence when Lois confessed that she "trusts" him.
 Peter then professes his love for her, and desire to be with her for the rest of his life, causing Lois to love him again.
 The two walk home, happy in their reunion, leaving Quagmire as he frustratedly attempts increasingly drastic measures to "resuscitate" his genitalia using: a penis pump, intravenous therapy, and a crash cart with a defibrillator in his closet.